 Prepare for Power Strain and Outages

-Record heat in March catches the power grid off guard too.
-NV Energy plans for peak load in July and August, not the third week of March.
-When every home in the valley fires up their AC weeks ahead of schedule, transformer loads spike and localized outages become more likely.
+Record heat in March blindsides the power grid as much as it blindsides homeowners.
+NV Energy engineers its load planning around July and August peaks, not late March.
+When the entire valley switches on air conditioning several weeks ahead of the normal schedule, transformer loads climb sharply and localized outages become more likely.
 If the power goes out for even a few hours in 95-plus degree heat, interior temperatures can climb fast, especially in homes with poor insulation or west-facing exposure.

 - •Charge all your devices and portable batteries now.
 If power drops, you want communication available.